 1. Jackson Park

-The historic park has become a cherry blossom hub.
-The delicate trees were first planted in 2013 to commemorate the 120th World’s Columbian Exposition and have attracted viewers since.
+These delicate cherry blossom trees in Chicago were planted in Jackson Park in 2013 to commemorate the 120th World’s Columbian Exposition and have attracted viewers since.
 As a way to celebrate the Japanese custom of celebrating spring, also known as Hanami, over 50 more trees were planted over the next few years.
 This was a way to honor the 50th anniversary of the Japanese Chamber of Commerce and Industry of Chicago.
+There are five different types of cherry blossoms at the park.
+The Yoshino, Gooseberry, Snow Goose, Snow Fountains, and Accolade are all sights to behold and show off unique differences.

 Address: 6401 S Stony Is Ave, Chicago, IL 60637

-2. The Garden of the Phoenix
+2. Garden of the Phoenix

-3. Chicago Botanic Garden
+2. Chicago Botanic Garden

 Address: 1000 Lake Cook Rd, Glencoe, IL 60022

-4. The Morton Arboretum
+3. The Morton Arboretum

 Address: 4100 IL-53, Lisle, IL 60532